joeyklee/GEOB472/workshops/01_shapes&code/README.md

 Processing can store, modify, and manipulate many different kinds of data, including numbers, letters, words, colors, images, fonts, and boolean values (true, false).

 One of the key features of programming is the ability to store values and/or data to variables.
 Below are the main data types in Processing - and programming in general - and examples of how to store them to a variable in Processing.
-NOTE: Processing (the java version) is declarative and thus we must declare what the data type will be when assigning data to a variable.
+NOTE: Processing (the java version) is strongly typed and thus we must declare what the data type will be when assigning data to a variable.
 If this sounds crazy, have a look at the examples below :)

 ## S7.1: data type: Numeric